 When looking at the other elements, the liquid and gaseous ones aren’t practical for currency.
 Iron, lead, copper, and aluminum make more practical sense, but they all corrode over time.
 Then you have the “noble metals” like platinum and palladium.
 They produce little corrosion, but they’re too rare.

 So, we end up back with gold and silver, which are perfect as stores of value.

 The value in gold’s unique beauty

 As a currency, gold has no intrinsic value, but neither does paper currency.
 Any type of currency only has value because as a society we decide it does.

 Gold meets the litmus test as a currency because it’s rare, stable, portable, and non-toxic.
 Gold is also valued because, well, it’s so beautiful.
 It is the only precious metal or metal in general that has a naturally yellow or golden color.

 We’ve always valued gold

 Humans began valuing gold almost as soon as its discovery.
 One of the oldest known uses of gold comes from Bulgaria around 4600 B.C.E., according to research from 2000.
-Archaeologists found buried human remains adorned with gold from a Bulgarian site called the Varna Cemetery.
+Archaeologists found buried human remains adorned with gold at a Bulgarian site called the Varna Cemetery.
 Gold was discovered in many of the graves, which suggests the ancients used gold as a status symbol.

 It was not until the 6th century B.C.E. that people began to use gold as government-backed coins.
 Researchers discovered evidence of this in the Near East and Mediterranean states, where royal authorities stamped gold with symbols to show it was backed by the government.
 The concept of gold currency persisted well into Medieval Europe.

 Gold’s value has only increased over time.
 Historians say that one of the chief motivations for the Spanish conquest of the New World was gold.
 European nations raced for global power to conquer land and territory but also to accrue as much gold as possible.